Managing money and avoiding debt

 The Commonwealth Financial Counselling Program offers free financial counselling to individuals, families and small business operators who are experiencing financial difficulty because of unemployment, sickness, credit over-commitment and family breakdown.

-You can also use the Australian Government’s Financial Information Service.
+You can also use Services Australia’s Financial Information Service.
 This service is free and available to everybody.
 You don’t have to be receiving Centrelink payments to use it.